A peek into the world of Qualified Domestic Relations Order (QDROs) and how to draft them effectively for benefiting your case and client.

 1. What is a QDRO?

 “QDRO” stands for Qualified Domestic Relations Order.
 This concept was created by Congress within the Retirement Equity Act of 1984.
 The definition of the term is found in section 206(d)(3) of the Employee Retirement Income Security Act of 1974 (referred to in these materials – as well as everywhere else – as “ERISA”) and in section 414(p) of the Internal Revenue Code of 1986 (the “Code”).
-Obviously, it must be a domestic relations order, which is defined as a judgment, decree, or order issued pursuant to state domestic relations law (including community property law) that provides for child support, alimony payments, or marital property rights to a spouse, former spouse, child, or other dependent of a participant in a qualified retirement plan.
+Obviously, it must be a domestic relations order, which is defined as a judgment, decree, or order issued pursuant to state domestic relations law (including community property law) that provides for child support, alimony payments, or marital property rights to a spouse, former spouse, child, or other dependents of a participant in a qualified retirement plan.
 Note that the definition does not include the modifier “proposed.”
 Therefore, you should not expect a plan administrator to give you an official ruling on whether a proposed draft of an order qualifies as a QDRO.
 If it has not been signed by a duly anointed official and filed in accordance with applicable law and procedure, it is not, by definition, a domestic relations order.
 It follows, then, that the administrator is under no legal obligation to review it.
 Of course, you should always try to get the administrator to comment on proposed orders in order to avoid having to go back and modify orders that have already been filed with the court.
-Usually you will get helpful information.
+Usually, you will get helpful information.
 Your success may depend on how busy the administrator is and how charming you are.

 Keep in mind that a QDRO does not need to be a separate document apart from the divorce decree, although it typically is.
 All that is required is that it be a domestic relations order that satisfies the requirements of section 414(p) of the Code.
 This can certainly be accomplished in the decree itself, but I recommend preparing the QDRO as a separate document.
 One reason is that the plan representatives who will be reviewing the order do not need to know all the intimate details set forth in the decree/separation agreement other than the division of the participant’s interest in the plan.
 In addition, if the QDRO provisions are included in the decree and the decree is not accepted as having satisfied all of the QDRO requirements, the entire decree would need to be amended and resubmitted.
 Keeping the retirement plan issues segregated in one document that may end up getting bounced back and forth strikes me as the preferred way to go.